-This past May was full of so much hope: More than half of people over 18 in the U.S. had received at least the first dose of the COVID vaccine.
+The beginning of summer was full of so much hope: More than half of people over 18 in the UK had received at least the first dose of the COVID-19 vaccine.
 For those of us who were vaccinated, this meant we could gather indoors — unmasked with other vaccinated people.
 It meant that large outdoor gatherings with varying degrees of mask-wearing became far less threatening.
 It even meant that coming face-to-face with an anti-vaxxer or a COVID-denier would no longer be life-threatening.
-It no longer felt dangerous or made you a danger to society — or a hypocrite — if you decided to indulge in some truly fatherless behavior this summer at the beach, in a bar, on vacation, at a concert, you name it.
+It no longer felt dangerous or made you a danger to society — or a hypocrite — if you decided to indulge in some truly fatherless behaviour this summer at the beach, in a bar, on vacation, at a concert, you name it.
 It was going to be Hot Girl Summer and nothing could stop it.

 Or at least, such was the narrative coagulating online as soon as COVID vaccines became widely accessible.
 Back then, a certain slice of the population began living exclusively off anticipating, documenting, and preemptively regretting the many stages of Hot Girl Summer.
 It was impossible to avoid, because there is no such thing as a quick temperature check on the internet — if you dip your fingers in the digital ocean, you’ll be engulfed by waves of discourse and micro-trends.
 And so, even though the internet is full of contradictions — everything and nothing happens online — we all inhabited the same time and place.
 It was a reminder that the internet can expose us to so many different kinds of people, living experiences completely alien from ours (while also brutally suggesting to us that we’ve never had an original thought or experience).
 Even so, we were all able to be blissfully unified, as we occupied Hot Girl Summer together.
 Or were we?